 10. Hohner Melodica

-This melodica from Hohner is another fun gift that would be especially interesting for a piano player.
+This melodica from Hohner is another fun instrument that is one of the perfect gifts for piano lovers out there.

 It has 32 keys and a range of over two and a half octaves.
 It comes with a comfortable, sturdy carry case too.

-If you’re unfamiliar with the melodica, then the video below is a great introduction into how fun they can be.
+If you’re unfamiliar with the melodica, then the video below is a great introduction to how fun they can be.

-They look very similar to a keyboard but play and sound very differently.
+They look very similar to a keyboard but play and sound very different.
 You’ll need to be fit to play the melodica as it involves a lot of huffing and puffing!

 Bottom Line: Another of those really fun music themed gifts that a piano player will pick up really easily.
 Just watch that video and try not to smile!
 This is another one of the best gifts for musicians on this list.